balder-dev/balder/doc/source/basics/execution_mechanism.rst

         notification.send("balder terminated")

 .. note::
-    Note that Balder will collect only the ``balderglob.py`` file that is located directly in the working directory.
-If you want to separate your global elements, you can distribute your code but you have to import it in the global ``balderglob.py`` file.
+    Note that Balder will only load the ``balderglob.py`` file located directly in the working directory.
+If you want to organize your global elements across multiple files, you can split your code accordingly, but be sure to import everything into this main ``balderglob.py`` file.

 Add setup fixture
 -----------------

-If you want to interact with a special setup, you can define a fixture also in that setup.
-The big advantage here is, that you can interact with the setup-devices on this stage too.
+If you want to interact with a specific Setup, you can define a fixture directly within that Setup class.
+The major advantage here is that you can access and interact with the Setup's devices at this stage as well.

 .. code-block:: python